 Loans of between £300 to £800 with weekly instalments over 13 or 26 weeks.

 Provident Financial markets its credit cards through Vanquis Bank which started trading in 2003.
 There are two particular features that make Vanquis Bank a successful non-standard credit market offering.
-First, its customers' balances are much smaller than those of most other credit card providers – initially £250 or £500 – and rarely more than £2,000.
+First, its customers' balances are much smaller than those of most other credit card providers – typically £250 or £500 – and rarely more than £2,000.
 And second, we have a much greater level of telephone contact with our customers, which ensures that if there are difficulties, they can be sorted out quickly.

 A factual introduction to home credit and some of its associated issues.